GabrielOchieng/nix-prac/README.md

 #### Additional Resources

-My favorite search engine is [Duck Duck Go](https://duckduckgo.com).

-For more information on customizing and using Tailwind CSS, you can refer to the official documentation: [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation).
+For more information on customizing and using Tailwind CSS, you can refer to the official documentation: [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation){:target="\_blank"}.

 ### Project Structure